Clarkbaum/AngularExercise/README.md

 ## how to run

-navigate to root directory and run
+navigate to project directory and run

 ```
 npm install
 npm run server
 ```

-open another tab and run
+open another tab in project directory and run

 ```
 npm run client
 ```

-open another tab and run
+open another tab  in project directory and run
 ```
 mongod
 ```